nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/dotnet.md

 **NOTE** For DB002 the only tested platform is .NET Core (on Windows, macOS, and Ubuntu 16.04).
 UWP support classes are provided but currently unable to be tested.
 Xamarin iOS and Android support classes are not yet provided.
 They will still compile against these platforms, but certain things will fail (like using the default directory, and logging).
 These platforms will be fully added in future developer builds.

+**NOTE** For DB003 UWP has been tested manually, but there are still issues with the test runner in a CI environment.
+Xamarin iOS and Android support classes are not yet provided.
+Same caveat as above.

 ## The New API

 Here are the highlights of the new API.
 We assume you're already familiar with Couchbase Lite 1.x.
-This isn't an exhaustive description; please refer to the [Sandcastle-generated API docs](https://github.com/couchbase/couchbase-lite-net/releases/tag/2.0.0-db002) for details.
+This isn't an exhaustive description; please refer to the [Sandcastle-generated API docs](https://github.com/couchbase/couchbase-lite-net/releases/tag/2.0.0-db003) for details.

 ### No Manager